We’re not trying to make a new you. All we want is for you to get as much enjoyment out of your cycling as possible, and most importantly, improve.

 Don’t see your stepping stones as training.
 See them as cycling.
 Be creative.
-Ride different routes, arrange some weekend riding, grab some mates and ride to a country pub.
+Ride different routes, arrange some weekend riding, grab some mates and ride to a country pub, or join a group ride.
 It all adds up and will be productive in conjunction with what you want to achieve, no matter what it is.

 That’s what’s brilliant about cycling.
 If you want to get a beach body for the summer, you have to toil away in the gym, running on treadmills and lifting weights, pushing your body through barriers that are gruelling and monotonous.
 That’s the only way you can get to that point of six packs, bulging biceps and perky pectorals.

 If you want to get better at cycling, all you have to do is jump on a bike.
 It’s something you love doing anyway, and the sheer variety of what you can do on two wheels will make sure you never become bored or lose motivation.